dj505/Pad-Light-Kit/README.md

 |NCP1117 3.3V Output Regulator|SOT-223-3                   |1       |
 |12.000MHz Crystal Oscillator |HC49                        |1       |

+(!)
+WS2812B-V5 LEDs don't require external capacitors, so there are no footprints for them on this board.
+Earlier revisions may not work properly without these capacitors.
 \* Optional
 \*\* Do Not Fit (only required if a part malfunctions without it)
 \~ Required for old-style pads (FX and earlier)